felixmerz00/hpc_esc_401_solutions/exercise_session_10/README.md

 How many lines/entries were treated?

 In the mapping step 35371 lines were treated.
-In the reduction step 538568 were treated. \\
+In the reduction step 538568 were treated. <br>
 Map input records=35371, Reduce input records=538568 \\
 These two output files were created: output/_SUCCESS and output/part-00000.